PARADOZX/made_to_fit/README.md

 1. Create the HTML elements.
 HTML element rules are as follows:
   - You can create any number of elements.
-  - Elements must all share the same dimensions.
+  - Elements must all share the same dimensions (width and height).
+  - Percentages must not be used for the width and height.
-  - Elements must all be of the same 'class' attribute.
+  - Elements must all have a class attribute and be of the same class.

 2. Create a MadeToFit object using the MadeToFit constructor.  `var mtf = new MadeToFit();`